 To choose a memory care community, we suggest taking all the same steps when choosing an assisted living community.
 When specifically researching communities for someone with dementia, there may be additional questions you’d like to ask, like:

-• What types of activities are offered to residents each day?
+- What types of programs are offered to residents each day?

 Some caregivers feel guilty or inadequate for wanting to move their parent or loved one into a memory care community.
 This is completely normal, but remember – wanting the best care for them isn’t a reason to feel guilt.
 When you make an informed decision, you’re doing it in their best interest.